For a writer, typos and errors are a reputation killer. That’s why I rely on writing help from Grammarly

 After my wife’s three-month subscription had expired, I was convinced and bought a twelve-month subscription.

-I feel that although I know that I know how to write, my stumbles or laziness, especially online, are less likely to result in silly errors.
+I feel that although I know that I know how to write, my stumbles or laziness, especially online, are less likely to result in silly, embarrassing errors.

 For short form online writing

-Grammarly works in most browsers, but I use it predominantly with Safari, and Chrome.
+Grammarly works in most browsers, but I use it predominantly with Safari and Chrome for my WordPress sites.

-Where it comes in very useful for me is when I post comments on newspapers or blogs.
-These are posts that I always want to ensure are error free, as making even a small spelling, or grammatical error would not reflect well on me as a writer.
+Where it also comes in very useful for me is when I post comments on newspapers or blogs.
+These are posts that I always want to ensure are error-free, as making even a small spelling, verb agreement or grammatical error would not reflect well on me as a writer.

-For my WordPress blogs, I often turn Grammarly off while writing a post, as I do not want to be distracted.
+For my WordPress blogs, I often turn Grammarly off while writing blog posts, as I do not want to be distracted.

 But when I have finished writing, I turn it back on to conduct a full check.

 Once satisfied, I turn it off again, because I have noticed that it has one small glitch with WordPress.
-For some reason, with Grammarly activated, it can sometimes overrides links within my posts that are set to open in a new tab.
+For some reason, with Grammarly activated, it can sometimes override links within my posts that are set to open in a new tab.
 A small bug that I hope will be fixed in the future.
 (Update: This bug seems to have been fixed.)

-Apart from this one little annoyance, it works perfectly for all of my online writing and helps me keep my short form writing as error free as possible.
+Apart from this one little annoyance, it works perfectly for all of my online writing and helps me keep my short-form English writing as error-free as possible.

 When I first started using Grammarly, I made the mistake of doing a copy and paste into the app but discovered that all my formatting was lost.